Jkutkut/Xun-GuiTos/README.md

         - sqliteTables.txt
     - Minor changes on Style.css and updateServer.sh upgraded.
 - v0.2.2: Data base creation
-    - First aproach to DB creation and modification usign JS/JQuerry/PHP.
+    - First approach to DB creation and modification using JS/JQuerry/PHP.
         - Communication to Raspberry using PHP and JQuerry (Ajax).
         - Ajax commands to send information (plain text).
         - Database logic defined.
-        - Game proccess logic defined.
+        - Game states logic defined.
         - Use of uxf file to display info.
         - Change between menus using php.
-        - Succesfull sqlite update of table using php and ajax.
+        - Successful sqlite update of table using php and ajax.
 - v0.2.1: Main menu
     - Work on the main menu.
         - Basic layout defined.
-        - Some funcionalities added.
+        - Some functionalities added.
         - Icons for guns and team leader added.
         - CSS file unified.
         - Feedback system implemented.